What'd I Say (album)

-What'd I Say is an album by American musician Ray Charles, released by Atlantic Records in late 1959.
+What'd I Say is an album by the American musician Ray Charles, released by Atlantic Records in late 1959.
 His sixth album since the debut Ray Charles in 1957, What'd I Say compiled a range of Charles' material, including his first top 10 hit, the title track "What'd I Say".
-The album became his first gold record., and is included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
+The album became his first gold record, and is included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

+Overview

 Though routinely classified as a standard album, at the time of its 1959 release, it was more of a compilation of previously uncollected Charles material.
 It included recent singles ("That's Enough", "Tell Me How Do You Feel", "What'd I Say", all from 1959; and "My Bonnie", "Rockhouse", "What Kind Of Man Are You", "You Be My Baby", "Tell All The World About You" all issued in 1958), and tracks that had initially been issued as singles as far back as 1952 ("Roll With My Baby") and 1953 ("Jumpin' In The Mornin'").

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated September 3, 1961, peaking at No. 20 during a seventy-three-week run on the chart.